Ljungwaldh/Milestone-Project-3/README.md

 7. As a new/returning user to the website, I want to be able to not only read my mad lib entries, but to also be able to edit and delete these if I so please
 8. As a new/returning user, I want to be the only one who can edit and delete my mad lib entries through apporpriate user authentication

+## Design Choices
+My design choices were motivated by wanting to create a website that felt both fun but at the same time give it the look and feel that it would be for adults.
+I wanted the website to be easy to use and navigate across as well as create positive/humorous experiences for users.
+The choices I made included the following:

+### Themes and snippets

+- To help build my HTML and CSS styling efficiently with a professional look, I used the Start Bootstrap theme of One Page Wonder.
+I chose this theme to kick off my website and it’s landing page (pre-logged in stage) due to the simple and fun response it gives.
+Since the website aims for simplicity too, I deemed it appropriate to find a theme that would suit a one page style that I could look to repeat across all my HTML pages.
+The theme also provides attractive positioning of images, something I felt was important in order to grab the user’s attention in a positive manner.
+The fonts included here of Lato and Catamaran provide impactful but fun text to help engage users further (especially Catamaran for engaging headers).

+- For my login, register and insert-words pages I used a Start Bootstrap snippet as inspiration to build simple built elegant forms, these being customized further with button styles and formatting from the One Page Wonder theme

+- For the footer I’ve placed in the base.html file I used a footer from a previous project of mine (my Code Institute Milestone Project 1), customizing the content and styling slightly in order to give relevance to it in relation to the website.
+This footer was used for inspiration purely due to simplicity, which is part of the website’s aims.

+### Colours
+As a starting point, and perhaps subjective opinion of the developer, the project would get inspiration from two sources:
+- The use of an orange colour, which can be associated with energy/fun, which could be used as a starting point for building the colour palette.
+Through using Coolers, I generated the colour scheme visualised below that I would take inspiration from for the different colours I would use:

+(add image)

+- Making sure I had a hero/background image that would match both the website’s theme of humour as well as the colour scheme decided upon.
+This led to using the image visualised below:

+(add image)